apollo

 0

-CARBOXYMETHYLCELLULOSE belongs to the group of 'ophthalmic medication,' primarily used to treat dry eyes.
+Carboxymethylcellulose belongs to the group of ophthalmic medications primarily used to treat dry eyes.
 Dry eye(s) is a condition in which the eye fails to make enough tears to coat it, which exposes the cornea and conjunctiva (outer coverings of the eye) to evaporation and subsequent damage.

-You are advised to take CARBOXYMETHYLCELLULOSE as recommended it.
-The most common side effects of CARBOXYMETHYLCELLULOSE are irritation, pain, and blurred vision.
-They do not require medical attention and gradually resolve over time.
+The most common side effects of Carboxymethylcellulose are irritation, pain, and blurred vision.
+Most of these side effects do not require medical attention and gradually resolve over time.
 However, if the side effects are persistent, reach out to your doctor.

-CARBOXYMETHYLCELLULOSE is for external use only.
-Never encourage self-medication or suggest your medicine to someone else.
-If you wear contact lenses or are wearing them, remove them before using CARBOXYMETHYLCELLULOSE, and you can put them back 15 minutes after using CARBOXYMETHYLCELLULOSE.
+Carboxymethylcellulose is for ophthalmic use only.
+If you wear contact lenses or are wearing them, remove them before using Carboxymethylcellulose, and you can put them back 15 minutes after using Carboxymethylcellulose.
 Inform your doctor if you are pregnant, breastfeeding, allergic to this medicine, or taking any other medication.
 It is advised not to drive or operate heavy machinery after using this medicine as it may cause blurring of vision and affect your ability to drive.

 Medicinal Benefits